 The Rangers won the game on Rafael Palmeiro’s walk-off RBI double in the bottom of the ninth, and they might not have done so without Ryan’s effort.
 Texas improved to 72-67 with the win but missed the playoffs after finishing 83-79.

-Everyone knows about the Nolan Ryan-Robin Ventura fight, but not many know about this unreal encounter between two of the professional sports’ all-time greats.
+Everyone knows about the Nolan Ryan-Robin Ventura fight, but not many know about this unreal encounter between two of professional sports’ all-time greats.

 Now, I wonder where that legendary bloody jersey from that night is?
 Forget rookie baseball cards.
 That’s the one I want framed.